The-Animals-are-Starving/the-animals-are-starving/Documentation/Testing_and_Code_Review.md

 - (54-55, 67-68, 81, 99) All catch blocks which require a mock to test

 #### Notifications Routes

+- (13-14) Catch block from a database error, requires a mock

 #### UserHousehold Routes
 - (29-30) A catch block from a database error, requires a mock